Divisors on the moduli space of curves from divisorial conditions on hypersurfaces: Introduction

+To tell whether our computed slope $s(D)$ is small, the standard is to compare it with the Slope Conjecture \cite[Conjecture 0.1]{HM90} stated by Harris and Morrison \begin{conj} The slope $s(\ol{\mc{M}_g})$ is always at least $6+\frac{12}{g+1}$. \end{conj} If $g+1$ is composite, then the Brill-Noether divisors achieve a slope of $6+\frac{12}{g+1}$.
+Since then, there have been counterexamples discovered for the Slope Conjecture for some values of $g$ \cite{FP05,F06,Koszul,Quadric,Khosla}.
+Given the difficulty in constructing the examples, there is value in understanding what sorts of divisors should give rise to small slopes.

-In this note, we focus on extending the methods of Farkas and Rim\'anyi \cite{Quadric}.
-The authors fixed $g,r,d$ so the Brill Noether number $\rho=g-(r+1)(r-d+g)$ is $0$ and asked for nondegenerate curves $C\to \mb{P}^r$ of degree $d$ and genus $g$ to either lie on a quadric of low rank or be contained in a degenerate pencil of quadrics.
+In this note, we focus on extending the methods of Farkas and Rim\'anyi \cite{Quadric}, which affords a large class of divisors on $\ol{\mc{M}}_g$, given by divisorial conditions on the hypersurfaces containing a projective embedding of genus $g$ curves.
+In \cite{Quadric}, the authors fixed $g,r,d$ so the Brill Noether number $\rho=g-(r+1)(r-d+g)$ is $0$ and asked for nondegenerate curves $C\to \mb{P}^r$ of degree $d$ and genus $g$ to either lie on a quadric of low rank or be contained in a degenerate pencil of quadrics.
 When either of these two conditions is a divisorial condition on the space of quadrics containing $C$, one gets a (virtual) divisor on $\ol{\mc{M}}_g$.
 The authors exhibited infinitely many examples of potential counterexamples to the Slope Conjecture and verified the potential counterexamples were actual divisors in small cases using \emph{Macaulay} \cite[Section 7]{Quadric}.

 Our contribution is twofold.
 First, we show their argument can both be easily simplified and generalized to apply to \emph{any} divisorial condition on the hypersurfaces of degree $m\geq 2$ containing a curve (see \Cref{divisorhypersurface}).
 Second, we use the formulas to deduce three results (see \Cref{main}): \begin{enumerate} \item We show the slopes of all our divisors are all bounded below by $6+\frac{8}{g+1}$.
-This gives evidence that $s(\ol{\mc{M}}_g)$ approaches $6$ as $g\to \infty$ in the context of \cite[Problem 0.1]{CFM13}. \item Only divisors defined using quadrics (instead of hypersurfaces of higher degree) can give counterexamples to the Slope Conjecture. \item We give virtual divisors that are candidate counterexamples to the Slope Conjecture on $\ol{\mc{M}_g}$ for all $g=(r+1)s$ with $\frac{r^2+1}{3r-1}< s\leq \frac{r}{2}$. \end{enumerate}
+This gives evidence that $s(\ol{\mc{M}}_g)$ approaches $6$ as $g\to \infty$ in the context of \cite[Problem 0.1]{CFM13}. \item Only divisors defined using quadrics (instead of hypersurfaces of higher degree) can give counterexamples to the Slope Conjecture. \item We give virtual divisors that are candidate counterexamples to the Slope Conjecture on $\ol{\mc{M}_g}$ for all $g=(r+1)s$ with $\frac{r^2+1}{3r-1}< s\leq \frac{r}{2}$. \end{enumerate} As intuition, from our calculations it appears that simpler is better for small slope.
+This is supported by the second point above regarding divisors defined using hypersurfaces of higher degree.
+Furthermore, it also appears that among conditions on quadrics, the condition of simply being contained in a single quadric gives the best slope (see \Cref{quadricwin}).